 - On the Automations page, click the + symbol below the Yes condition.

-- In the Then send email campaign dialog, enter all the appropriate values.
+- In the Then send email campaign dialog, create the-up email by entering all the appropriate values.

 - Subject line - The title of the email message.